Last Updated on 14 January 2026 by Cycloscope

 + No rack needed

-Bikepacking dry bags and fork cargo cages are ideal to store camping gear such as a sleeping pad or sleeping bag.
+Bikepacking dry bags and fork cargo cages are ideal for storing camping gear, such as a hammock pad or sleeping bag.
 Spare clothes can also find a place here.

 Check our dedicated article about